IS - Information Technology Management Graduate Program

 Leading the IT Function

 This course focuses on the differences between and application of management and leadership theories in an IT environment.
-Utilizing an array of assessment activities, students will identify and understand one's own personal assets and liabilities to become an effective leader and agent of change in a complex adaptive system.
+Utilizing an array of assessment activities, students identify and understand one's own personal assets and liabilities to become an effective leader and agent of change in a complex adaptive system.
 Prerequisite: admission to Information Technology Management Program.
 Consent of department.
 Offered Fall, Spring, Summer.

 ITM 710 Cr.3